Peripli/service-manager/README.md

 ## Feedback and Support

 Feedback and contributions are always welcome.
-Please refer to the [contribution guidelines]() as well as the [developer's guide]() for more details.
+Please refer to the [contribution guidelines](./docs/development/contrib-process.md) as well as the [developer's guide](./docs/development) for more details.

 ## Additional Resources

-- Execution of a flow similar to the one described in the [walkthrough](docs/usage/walkthrough.md) can be found [here]().
+* Execution of a flow similar to the one described in the [walkthrough](docs/usage/walkthrough.md) can be found [here](https://www.youtube.com/watch?v=FG2bIv34P10).

-- Session about Service Manager on the [Europe CF Summit 2018](https://www.cloudfoundry.org/event/eusummit2018/) can be found [here]().
-A quick execution of the demo in the session can be found [here](https://www.youtube.com/watch?v=FG2bIv34P10)

-- Documentation glossary can be found [here](docs/concepts/glossary.md)

-- Details about the SM API can be found [here](https://github.com/Peripli/specification/blob/master/api.md)
+* Details about the SM API can be found [here](https://github.com/Peripli/specification/blob/master/api.md).

-- Service Manager CLI documentation is located [here](https://github.com/Peripli/service-manager-cli/tree/master/docs)
+* Service Manager CLI documentation is located [here](https://github.com/Peripli/service-manager-cli/tree/master/docs).